9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 Cliff jumping in Sanzhan River

-In Hualien, I’ve stayed at Songyue Guesthouse (Booking / Agoda) in the Amis aboriginal village of Sanzhan, which is not far from Xincheng station (one station before Hualien) and the entrance to Taroko Gorge.
+In Hualien, I’ve stayed at Songyue Guesthouse (Booking / Agoda) in the Amis village of Sanzhan, which is not far from Xincheng station (one station before Hualien) and the entrance to Taroko Gorge.

-Don’t expect much in terms of aboriginal experiences in the community, but there are some lovely swimming spots in the river, and in hot weather, the village is a starting point for river tracing tours like this.
+Don’t expect much in terms of tourist experiences in the community, but there are some lovely swimming spots in the river, and in hot weather, the village is a starting point for river tracing tours like this.

 In Taitung, you can spend the night at Bunun Leisure Farm near Luye.
 See their rooms here and use the QR code to contact them on LINE.
-I spent the night there once – just note that the rooms aren’t in an actual aboriginal village.
+I spent the night there once – just note that the rooms aren’t in an actual village.
 This is a Bunun-run tourist farm with a few cabins and activities on site for visitors.

-Visit a Museum Focused on Aborigines
+Visit a Museum Focused on Indigenous People

 Looking up at the front of an aboriginal museum in Beitou, Taipei